lowercraft/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a PhD student of History and Cultures of Asian and African Countries at the Institute of Asian Studies, Charles University (Prague), where I previously graduated with honours in Tibetan Studies (2018).
 My work focuses on the role of contemporary Tibetan popular and folk music within the broader framework of socio-cultural life.
-Above all, I am interested in the lyrics – the innovation of poetic tools an language, in relation to the identity discourse and the overarching theme of Tibetanness.
-From the conceptual standpoint, I explore the role of *authenticity* and *place/space* concepts.
-Thus, in my dissertation I research the **(sub-)culture of Tibetan hip-hop through the perspective of philology**.
+Above all, I am interested in the lyrics – the innovation of poetic tools and language in relation to the identity discourse.
+From the conceptual standpoint, I research the role of *authenticity* and *place/space* concepts.
+Thus, in my dissertation I explore the **(sub-)culture of Tibetan hip-hop through the perspective of philology**.
 Besides, as a follow-up research stemming from my MA thesis, I also investigate the corpus of **Tibetan craniological manuals** which originally brought my attention to the use of digital tools in humanitites.

 Since 2018, I have worked for the Oriental Institute of the Czech Academy of Sciences as an editor-in-chief of an online [Tibetan-English-Czech dictionary](https://linguatools.info/tibendicts/) (in *beta*) and a cataloguist of old Tibetan manuscripts.
 Furthermore, as a librarian and junior research assistant, I have been responsible for the Tibetan collection at my *alma mater* since 2016.
 I am also one of the founding members of the Czech Association of Orientalists called [Orientalistic Express](http://orientalistickyexpres.cz) which aims to support cross-disciplinary cooperation, research popularisation and provides fact-checking on demand.
 Receiving a scholarship from the Anglo-Czech Educational Fund in 2019 enabled me to become a Recognised Student at the University of Oxford where I was focused on advancing my skills in research design and qualitative methodology.
 Earlier the same year, I partook a CEEPUS internship at the Wiener Universität where I attended lectures on TEI principles and XML encoding.
 Morevoer, my research was repeatedly supported by the Charles University, including funding of two field research trips to Mustang (Nepal) and Dharamsala (India).